Summerville, South Carolina: 2010 census

-At the 2010 census, there were 43,392 people residing in 16,181 households in the town.
-Summerville's population density is 2,404.7 inhabitants per square mile.
+At the 2010 census, 43,392 people were residing in 16,181 households in the town.
+Summerville's population density was 2,404.7 inhabitants per square mile.

-There were 16,181 households, of which 38.6% had children under the age of 18 living with them, 48.9% were married couples living together, 15.4% had a female householder with no husband present, and 31.0% were non-families.
-25.3% of all households were made up of individuals, and 8.8% had someone living alone who was 65 years of age or older.
+Of the 16,181 households, 38.6% had children under 18 living with them, 48.9% were married couples living together, 15.4% had a female householder with no husband present, and 31.0% were not families.
+About 25.3% of all households were made up of individuals, and 8.8% had someone living alone who was 65 or older.
 The average household size was 2.55.

-In the town, 27.0% of the population was under the age of 18, and 10.5% was 65 years of age or older.
+In the town, 27.0% of the population was under 18, and 10.5% was 65 or older.
 The median age was 34.7 years.

-The median income for a household in the town was $54,677.
-About 11.2% of the population was below the poverty line.
+The median income in the town for a household was $54,677.
+About 11.2% of the population were below the poverty line.
 The median value of an owner-occupied home was $182,000.

 Culture

-Starting in 1972, Summerville has supported the Summerville Family YMCA in hosting the annual Flowertown Festival to support health and wellness programs at the YMCA.
+Starting in 1972, Summerville has supported the Summerville Family YMCA in hosting the annual Flowertown Festival to support health-and-wellness programs at the YMCA.
 It is South Carolina's largest arts and crafts festival.
 It is held during the last weekend of March or the first weekend of April in the Summerville Azalea Park.
 It often coincides with the annual Cooper River Bridge Run held in Charleston the same weekend.
 During the three days of the Flowertown Festival, Summerville sees about 200,000 visitors.
 Admission and parking is free to all who attend.
 No alcohol or pets are permitted at the festival.
 About 200 artists from around the country are invited and display their works for purchase.
 Area restaurants are featured in the festival's "Taste" section, where tickets can be purchased to sample their offerings.
 Children can enjoy the carnival in the Children's Jubilee/Kids Fest section.

-In 1925, these flowers led Summerville's Chamber of Commerce to adopt the slogan "Flower Town in the Pines."

-Summerville claims the title "The Birthplace of Sweet Tea."
+In 1925, these flowers led Summerville's Chamber of Commerce to adopt the slogan "Flower Town in the Pines".
+Summerville also claims the title "The Birthplace of Sweet Tea".
 A recipe for sweet iced tea published in Texas native Marion Cabell's 1879 cookbook Housekeeping in Old Virginia has been cited as evidence against this claim.